isabella232/livefyre.en/help/implementation/home.md

 Implement Livefyre Studio and Livefyre Apps on your website using developer tools to customize your experience.

-For information on how to use Livefyre Studio and Livefyre Apps inside Livefyre Studio, see the *Adobe Experience Manager Livefyre User Guide*.
+For information on how to use Livefyre Studio and Livefyre Apps inside Livefyre Studio, see the [*Adobe Experience Manager Livefyre User Guide*] (/using).

 ## Popular Topics